Chaitu54321/Cats-vs-dogs-MLproject/README.md

 This project was a great opportunity to dive into the world of machine learning and explore the applications of CNNs in image classification.
 I learned a lot about data preprocessing, model architecture, and evaluation metrics.

 Feel free to explore the code and datasets!
-If you have any questions or suggestions, please reach out.
+If you have any questions or suggestions, please don't hesitate to reach out.

 ## Acknowledgements